Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Discussion

 \section{Discussion}

-\paragraph{Action-space constraints for language self-play.} Our results support the hypothesis that co-evolutionary self-play in language benefits from action-space constraints analogous to those that game rules provide.
-Without such constraints, the baseline proposer converges to a narrow problem distribution within the first two iterations, despite R-Zero's BLEU-based repetition penalty in the reward function.
-This confirms that reward-side diversity pressure alone is insufficient to prevent functional stagnation.
-Vocabulary dropout addresses this by operating directly on the proposer's output space rather than through the reward.
-The non-stationary mask forces the proposer into different regions of token space, much as game rules force players into different strategic positions each match.
-The diversity gains we observe at the lexical, semantic, and functional levels (\Cref{sec:results_diversity}) are consistent with this mechanism, and the resulting solver improvements (\Cref{tab:vanilla_eval}) confirm that the sustained diversity translates to a more informative curriculum.
+\paragraph{Action-space constraints for language self-play.} Our results support the hypothesis that explicit action-space constraints sustain productive co-evolution in language.
+R-Zero already includes a reward-side repetition penalty based on pairwise BLEU, and the baseline proposer still collapses to a narrow distribution within two iterations, so reward-side diversity pressure alone appears insufficient.
+Vocabulary dropout constrains the output space directly instead, and because the mask moves every batch there is no fixed template distribution for the proposer to settle into.
+The diversity gains (\S\ref{sec:results_diversity}), the solver improvements (\Cref{tab:vanilla_eval}), and the slower entropy collapse outside co-evolution (\S\ref{sec:generality}) are all consistent with this explanation.

-\paragraph{Curriculum quality vs.\ curriculum diversity.} Proposer correctness degrades across all conditions as training progresses (\Cref{tab:correctness}), reflecting a limitation of self-consistency verification shared by both the baseline and vocabulary dropout.
-It cannot distinguish genuinely hard problems from ill-posed ones, since both produce solver disagreement.
-However, vocabulary dropout addresses the orthogonal problem of diversity collapse.
-While the baseline proposer generates a narrow, repetitive curriculum of declining quality, vocabulary dropout maintains a diverse curriculum in which the well-posed subset is varied enough to compensate for the noise.
-This is consistent with \citet{shao2025spurious}, who show that GRPO can amplify pre-training priors even under spurious rewards, and \citet{setlur2024rl}, who demonstrate that training on incorrect synthetic data can still yield gains when negative signals are properly structured.
-Pairing vocabulary dropout with stronger verification (e.g., code execution or symbolic solvers) could capture the diversity benefit while filtering the noise (\Cref{app:illposed,app:qualitative}).
+\paragraph{Curriculum quality vs.\ curriculum diversity.} Proposer correctness degrades in every condition as training progresses, from $56$--$81\%$ at the first iteration to roughly $32$--$39\%$ by the last (\Cref{tab:correctness}).
+The degradation reflects a limit of self-consistency verification that the baseline and vocabulary dropout share, namely that solver disagreement cannot separate hard problems from ill-posed ones.
+Diversity collapse is the orthogonal problem, and that is the one vocabulary dropout addresses.
+The baseline produces a narrow, repetitive curriculum of declining quality, while dropout maintains a varied one whose well-posed subset is rich enough to offset the noise. \citet{shao2025spurious} report that GRPO can amplify pre-training priors even under spurious rewards, and \citet{setlur2024rl} find that incorrect synthetic data can still help when negative signals are well structured, both consistent with what we observe.
+Stronger verification layered on top could keep the diversity while filtering the noise (\S\ref{app:illposed}).